 Join Hope Valley Pathways (Post-16 SEND provision)

-Hope Valley Pathways is a specialist post-16 provision for young people with SEND.
+Hope Valley Pathways is a specialist post-16 provision for young people with SEND, preparing them for life and work.
 It has its own building situated on the same site as Hope Valley College, which allows privacy yet also an element of integration.

 Head of Hope Valley Pathways: Mrs Amanda Grego